 Entire trees are encased in snow and ice from top to bottom.
 It’s a haunting effect that makes the trees look like giant ghosts in the white winter landscape.

 Over the years, Big White’s Australian owners attracted many Australians to work and holiday at the resort.
-Today, the resort has become one of the more popular winter destination in Canada for Aussie families.
+Today, the resort has become one of the more popular winter destinations in Canada for Aussie families.

 3-Good food and great coffee